 The Council's Corporate Plan is reviewed by Cabinet and then agreed by Council.
 The plan is designed to cover the four-year period 2012-15 and is reviewed annually to ensure that it remains relevant.
-The latest updated plan was approved by Cabinet in November 2013.
+The latest Corporate Plan was updated in February 2014.

-Cabinet and the Corporate Management Team also review performance indicators.
-All objectives included in business plans are aligned to the vision and priorities and are reviewed corporately by CMT
+Cabinet and the Corporate Management Team (CMT) also review performance indicators.
+All objectives included in business plans are aligned to the vision and priorities and are reviewed corporately by CMT and other senior managers to test completeness and consistency.
+A corporate review of 2015/16 performance objectives including setting new targets was undertaken by Assistant Directors and Corporate Directors in March 2015.